Daidaimmp/Daidaimmp.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a second-year undergraduate student at the School of Physics and Astronomy, Sun Yat-sen University, majoring in Physics.
+I am a junior Physics major at the School of Physics and Astronomy, Sun Yat-sen University.

 I have a deep interest in nonlinear science.
+Specifically, my research focuses on both the theory and applications of nonlinear dynamics and complex systems.

-My current research interests include:
+Current research interests include:

-1. The fundamental nature of hidden attractors.
+The fundamental nature of hidden attractors: Exploring the dynamical properties and localization of attractors with non-associated equilibria.

-2. The intersection between dynamical systems and fractal geometry, with a particular appreciation for the work of Professor Michael Hochman.
+Pattern formation and spontaneous symmetry breaking: Investigating the mechanisms of symmetry breaking and the specific parameter regimes that trigger these transitions.

-3. The statistical patterns in natural language texts and biological sequences.
+Statistical patterns in complex sequences: Analyzing the statistical regularities and linguistic/biological structures in natural language texts and biological sequences.

 <!--